ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Creating a routed Organization virtual data center network
 {: #shared_vcd-ops-guide-routed-organization}

-For more information about how to create a routed organization, see [Add a routed organization virtual data center network](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-74C4D27F-9E2A-4EB2-BBE1-CDD45C80E270.html){: external}.
+For more information about how to create a routed organization, see [Add a Routed Organization Virtual Data Center Network in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/add-a-routed-org-vdc-network.html){: external}.

 Review the following notes for creating a routed Organization virtual data center network.